history-of-science-society/meeting/docs/support.md

 **HSS/SHOT Book Exhibit**

 The History of Science Society's book exhibit is the epicenter of the annual meeting.
-For the 2020 meeting, this is doubly true because the book exhibit will also include the Society for the History of Technology.
-That means even more attendees will gather at the exhibit to meet with colleagues, peruse the latest titles in the field, chat with potential publishers, and just take a needed break from sessions. _Don't miss the opportunity to engage these scholars!_
+It'll be even bigger in 2020 because HSS with the addition of the [Society for the History of Technology](https://www.historyoftechnology.org/).
+That means more attendees visiting the exhibit, more scholars perusing the latest titles in the field, an more authors meeting with publishers. _Don't miss the opportunity to engage these historians of science and tech!_

-- Over 88% of our 800+ attendees actively visit the book exhibit, and over 35% of them will purchase at least one book
+- Over 88% of our projected 1200+ attendees will actively visit the book exhibit, and over 35% of them will purchase at least one book
 - Scholars from around the world will use this opportunity to meet with editors - and to browse your display
 - Historians of science and technology read widely in many disciplines and have diverse interests
 - The meeting offers numerous opportunities to find your next authors